pengkang12/pengkang12.github.io/_pages/projects.md

   * Software: C, Shell, Linux (Mint), GNU Compiler, KVM
   * Skills: Bash, C, make, Container
 * Update
-  * May, 25: I am currently working on Disk and a file system for Project Phase 7 (I need to rewrite the current scheduler mechanism to support multiple kernel stack).
+  * May, 25: I am currently working on Disk and a file system for Project Phase 7 (need to asynchronous interrupt support).
   * Apr, 25: I have implemented User/Kernel mode and Virtual Memory management into Project Phase 6B.
-  * Mar, 25: I have implemented on TigerVNC to build multi-desktop environment.
   * Feb, 25: I rebuilt SpedeVM to Chameleoncloud (openstack/kvm) and MacAir M3 Chips (Arm64).
   * Nov, 24: I have built a simple file system into Project Phase 6A.
   * Oct, 24: I have built a virtual memory management and user mode into Project Phase 3B.